 - If you can, try to stand up whilst working, this can help posture, focus, and burn more calories than sitting.

 - Try to have an active break (check out the home exercise suggestions above).

-A lot of the support we may rely on may have changed or be temporarily gone due to measures to delay the spread of Coronavirus.
-It is important to take notice of the signs associated with your own mental health and wellbeing and take steps to ensure you protect yourself and stay mentally well.
+A lot of the support we may usually rely on may have changed or be temporarily gone due to lockdown measures and may take time to get back to normal as restrictions are lifted.
+It is extremely important to take notice of the signs associated with your own mental health and wellbeing and take steps to ensure you protect yourself and stay mentally well.